• Skip to primary navigation

 Method

-1 rib celery, 2 tablespoons red bell pepper, 2 tablespoons red onion, 2 cans tuna, ⅓ cup mayonnaise, 1 teaspoon fresh lemon juice, ¼ teaspoon garlic powder, sea salt, freshly ground black pepper, 2 medium tomatoes
+2 tablespoons celery, 1 tablespoon red bell pepper, 1 tablespoon red onion, ½ can tuna, 1 tablespoon mayonnaise, squeeze fresh lemon juice, pinch garlic powder, sea salt, freshly ground black pepper, ½ medium tomato

-2. Assemble: Lay out your bread slices, spread a good layer of butter on one side of each, and then flip them all over.
-On half of them, first layer enough cheese to cover the bread, followed by tomato slices and tuna spread evenly across the sandwich, and then close them with the second slice of bread butter side up.
+2. Spread a good layer of butter on one side of each slice of bread and then flip them over.
+Layer enough cheese to cover one slice, followed by the tomato slices and tuna spread evenly across the sandwich, and then close it with the second slice of bread butter side up.

-3. Cook: Warm a large skillet over medium heat, add one or more sandwiches cheese-side down and cook until golden and crisp, about 3-4 minutes per side (check in after about 2-3 minutes to make sure it doesn't brown too fast.)
+3. Warm a skillet over medium heat, add the sandwich cheese-side toward the bottom and cook until golden and crisp, about 3-4 minutes per side (check in after about 2-3 minutes to make sure it doesn't brown too fast.)
 Press gently with a spatula on each side to help the cheese melt evenly.

 Nutrition